-- (a) You must:

-- (i) use the following three methods to assign the EFTS value of a qualification:

-- A. credits; and

-- B. learning hours; and

-- C. full-time teaching weeks; and

-- (ii) provide us with information on the three methods of assigning EFTS values (being credits, learning hours and full-time teaching weeks) when you enter qualification details on our STEO website.

-- (b) For the purposes of this Condition, 1.0 EFTS has the same definition as that set out in Condition 4.1(a).

-- (c) If you submit a qualification for approval for YG Fund Funding that has two or more strands, you must propose an EFTS value for the qualification that is based on the strand that contains the highest number of credits that you are approved to deliver for the qualification.
-A strand is a combination of courses that leads to the award of a qualification.
+- (a) You must: - (i) use the following three methods to assign the EFTS value of a qualification: - A. credits; and - B. learning hours; and - C. full-time teaching weeks; and - (ii) provide us with information on the three methods of assigning EFTS values (being credits, learning hours and full-time teaching weeks) when you enter qualification details on our STEO website. - (b) For the purposes of this Condition, 1.0 EFTS has the same definition as that set out in Condition 4.1(a). - (c) If you submit a qualification for approval for YG Fund Funding that has two or more strands, you must propose an EFTS value for the qualification that is based on the strand that contains the highest number of credits that you are approved to deliver for the qualification.
+A strand is a combination of courses that leads to the award of a qualification. - (d) If you submit a qualification for approval for YG Fund Funding, and NZQA has approved you to deliver a qualification in both trades (50% or more of the courses are in course classifications codes C1, L1 and P1) and non-trades strands (each leading to the same NZQF qualification), you must split and enter two qualification codes in STEO to reflect each of the two strands.

-- (d) For the purposes of this Condition, learning hours comprises of learning activities leading towards achievement of programme or qualification learning outcomes (planned by you and communicated by you to the student).
-Learning activities include but are not limited to:

-- (i) lecturer and tutor contact hours, including workshops and tutorials; and

-- (ii) tests and assignments; and

-- (iii) supervised practical placements; and

-- (iv) study time; and

-- (v) self-directed learning activities that the student is expected to engage with/participate in; and

-- (vi) examination periods..